East Hampton History

 Osborn-Jackson House

-This Colonial house, built in 1740, is the East Hampton Historical Society's administrative headquarters.
+The Osborn-Jackson House, a colonial structure built in 1740, is the East Hampton Historical Society’s administrative headquarters.